earthlab/neon-veg/README.md

 ================

 A collection of R code to create crown polygons based on field-based NEON Woody Vegetation Structure data.
-A circular polygon is created for each sample with a mapped tree stem location, species, height, and crown diameter.
+A circular polygon is created for each tree with a mapped stem location, height, and crown diameter.

 Installation